Miso Tofu Steaks (Vegan)

 All of that couldn’t be further from the truth!
 As I detail in my post on how to make tofu taste good, it’s very easy to fix common tofu-cooking mistakes and become a tofu expert instead.
 It’s super versatile, and once you master the basics, you’ll want to serve it for dinner all the time.

 After all, it’s the preparation that matters the most.
 And turning tofu into a steak really takes it to the next level.
 I mean, doesn’t the texture just look phenomenal?!
 I’m very sure that I could make this recipe over and over again, and never get tired of the deliciousness.

 If you want to know exactly how to make tofu taste good, this is it.
-And you’ll love how easy this recipe is, too!
-Another one of my key principles is making vegan comfort food as straightforward as possible – these tofu steaks very much live up to those expectations!
+And you’ll love how easy this recipe is, too.
+Another one of my key principles is making vegan comfort food as straightforward as possible.
+These tofu steaks with a bold, savory miso glaze 100% live up to those expectations – and even exceed them!

 Tofu steaks with a miso glaze

-The miso glaze is definitely the star of the show here.
+The miso sauce is definitely the star of the show here.
 There’s so much amazing umami flavour, a hint of smokiness, and a subtle sweet undertone.
-Tofu is a blank canvas ingredient, perfectly absorbing the glaze which compliments the ‘meaty’ texture perfectly.
+The tofu works as a blank canvas ingredient, perfectly absorbing the glaze which compliments the ‘meaty’ texture perfectly.

-Miso paste is a key ingredient..
-Made from fermented soya beans, this is a fantastic ingredient that gives the glaze a fantastic umami flavour.
-The addition of peanut butter adds nuttiness and depth, while the maple syrup gives just a hint of sweetness.
+Miso paste is a key ingredient.
+Made from fermented soya beans, this is a condiment that gives the glaze a fantastic umami flavour.
+I also added peanut butter for nuttiness and depth, as well as maple syrup for a subtle hint of sweetness.
 Overall, it’s definitely a party for the tastebuds!